monsoonmaelstrom/book2/book2.md

 ----

-The houses get steadily larger as we get closer to the compound (( how did you describe it before ??? )) where Alexandria has been staying since she arrived in Branton.
+The houses get steadily larger as we get closer to the manse where Alexandria has been staying since she arrived in Branton.
 I grew up in a decently well appointed house in the city due to my grandfather’s former position within the Army of the Allied Polities, but nothing like this.

 “Was every house you lived in like this?”
 I ask Alex.